lukoou3/pythonNode/scrapy/Downloading and processing files and images.md

     #item所有url下载完成后
     def item_completed(self, results, item, info):
-        if isinstance(item, dict) or self.files_result_field in item.fields:
-            item[self.files_result_field] = [x for ok, x in results if ok] return item
+        ""Called per item when all media requests has been processed""" if isinstance(item, dict) or self.files_result_field in item.fields: item[self.files_result_field] = [x for ok, x in results if ok] return item